nathanreyes/v-calendar-docs/datepicker.md

 Below are guides to performing common tasks with `v-date-picker`.

+### Format & Parse Dates

+Please reference the [formatting & parsing section of the README](readme.md#formatting--parsing) for steps to customizing the input element's formatting and parsing behavior.

 ### Set Min/Max Dates

 Set min and max dates by assigning their respective props.